Inheritance Tax in Malta: What UK Homeowners Need to Know

 When consulting with a financial planner, it’s essential to ask the right questions.
 Consider the following:

-1. What strategies can we employ to minimize our inheritance tax liability?
+1. What strategies can we employ to reduce our inheritance tax liability?

 2. How can we ensure that our estate plan is aligned with our overall financial goals?